 - Value: 25%

-- Due: November 18th
+- Due: anytime from November 16th to 30th

 - Students will write an essay with the same topic as their presentation.

 - The essays are due one week before the student-led discussion class.

-- Topic sign-up is on September 30th
+- Topic sign-up is on September 28th

-3. Weekly News Reports
+3. Weekly News Reports and Class Participation

 - Value: 15% - Each week, students will read two news articles about marriage and/or sexuality from mainstream news services (e.g. CNN, Zenit, BBC, Newsweek, London Free Press, etc.).
-Students have the freedom to choose the articles they want to read. - Two students each week will give a very brief synopsis of the articles and note how they are relevant to the course at hand.
+Students have the freedom to choose the articles they want to read. - Three students each week will give a very brief synopsis of the articles and note how they are relevant to the course at hand. - Students are encouraged to engage in adult-based learning, especially following the course's historical sections.
+Please offer your ideas, opinions, and observations during our respectful class conversations.